schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. function:: addCallback(function, hook)

-		Add a user-defined function to the glyph window's drawing operations, in the foreground and background for the active glyph as well as in the inactive glyphs.
+		Add a user-defined function to the glyph window’s drawing operations, in the foreground and background for the active glyph as well as in the inactive glyphs.

 		The function names are used to add/remove the functions to the hooks, so make sure to use unique function names.

-		Your function needs to accept two values: `layer` which will contain the respective :class:`GSLayer` object of the layer we're dealing with and `info` which is a dictionary and contains the value `Scale` (for the moment).
+		Your function needs to accept two values: `layer` which will contain the respective :class:`GSLayer` object of the layer we’re dealing with and `info` which is a dictionary and contains the value `Scale` (for the moment).

 		For the hooks these constants are defined: `DRAWFOREGROUND`, `DRAWBACKGROUND`, `DRAWINACTIVE`, `DOCUMENTWASSAVED`, `DOCUMENTOPENED`, `TABDIDOPEN`, `TABWILLCLOSE`, `UPDATEINTERFACE`, `MOUSEMOVED`.
 For more information check the constants section.